 This year’s haul of 365 firearm purchases pales in comparison to 737 guns they bought in August of last year.
 Of course, they’ll tell you that just one junk gun bought from a widow means that one person may not get shot as a result.
 This conjecture flies in the face of the fact that gun buy-backs have no measurable effect on violent crime.
 Furthermore, the police are not asking any questions about the guns such as how they were acquired.
 These events are conducted for the sake of appearances – another “feel good” media story on how hard the police are “trying” to make our city safer.

-Imagine the surprise that the gun buy-back organizers must have felt when about 20 gun rights activists arrived to the scene carrying signs which promised to pay more cash than the church.
+Imagine the surprise that the gun buy-back organizers must have felt when about 20 gun rights activists arrived at the scene carrying signs which promised to pay more cash than the church.

 For the record, the official prices being paid to participants were $10 for pellet guns, $25 for inoperable junk guns, $50 for working firearms, and $100 for so-called “Assault Weapons” – whatever those may be.